Ted Kennedy

-Early life
+Early life and education

-Edward Moore Kennedy was born at St. Margaret's Hospital in the Dorchester section of Boston, Massachusetts on February 22, 1932.
+Edward Moore Kennedy was born at St. Margaret's Hospital in the Dorchester section of Boston, Massachusetts, on February 22, 1932.
 He was the youngest of the nine children of Joseph Patrick Kennedy and Rose Fitzgerald, members of prominent Irish-American families in Boston.
 They constituted one of the wealthiest families in the nation after their marriage.
 His eight siblings were Joseph Jr., John, Rose, Kathleen, Eunice, Patricia, Robert, and Jean.
 His older brother John asked to be the newborn's godfather, a request his parents honored, though they did not agree to his request to name the baby George Washington Kennedy (Kennedy was born on President George Washington's 200th birthday).
 They named the boy after their father's assistant and longtime friend.

 As a child, Kennedy was frequently uprooted by his family's moves among Bronxville, New York; Hyannis Port, Massachusetts; Palm Beach, Florida; and the Court of St. James's, in London, England.
 His formal education started at Gibbs School in Kensington, London.
 He had attended 10 schools by the age of eleven; these disruptions interfered with his academic success.
 He was an altar boy at the St. Joseph's Church and was seven when he received his First Communion from Pope Pius XII in the Vatican.
 He spent sixth and seventh grades at the Fessenden School, where he was a mediocre student, and eighth grade at Cranwell Preparatory School, both in Massachusetts.
 He was the youngest child and his parents were affectionate toward him, but they also compared him unfavorably with his older brothers.

 Between the ages of eight and sixteen, Kennedy suffered the traumas of his sister Rosemary's failed lobotomy and the deaths of two siblings: Joseph Jr. in an airplane explosion and Kathleen in an airplane crash.
-Kennedy's affable maternal grandfather, John F. Fitzgerald, was the Mayor of Boston, a U.S. Congressman, and an early political and personal influence.
+Kennedy's affable maternal grandfather, John F. Fitzgerald, was the mayor of Boston, a U.S. congressman, and an early political and personal influence.
 Kennedy spent his four high-school years at Milton Academy, a preparatory school in Milton, Massachusetts, where he received B and C grades.
 In 1950, he finished 36th in a graduating class of 56.
 He did well at football there, playing on the varsity in his last two years; the school's headmaster later described his play as "absolutely fearless ... he would have tackled an express train to New York if you asked ... he loved contact sports".
 Kennedy also played on the tennis team and was in the drama, debate, and glee clubs.